particle-iot/cloud-debug/README.md

 Boron: This setting is persistent and will stay in effect through reboots and Device OS upgrades.

-B Series SoM and Tracker SoM: Not supported as these devices do not support 3rd-party SIM cards.
+Electron 2G/3G: Supported, however the setting is not persistent and will be reset when the cellular modem is powered down.

-Electron/E Series: Supported, however the setting is not persistent and will be reset when the cellular modem is powered down.
+B Series SoM, Tracker SoM, E Series, Electron LTE: Not supported as these devices do not support 3rd-party SIM cards.

 #### clearCredentials